cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

         L : ℕ
 ```

-The $A$ parameter is the maximum age for a certificate to be included in a block, measured in slots.
+<span id="#expiration"/>The $A$ parameter is the maximum age for a certificate to be included in a block, measured in slots.

 ```agda
         A : ℕ